explainers-by-googlers/cross-origin-storage/README.md

 // Any other origin NOT in the list (e.g., `https://unrelated.com`) will receive
 // a `NotFoundError` when requesting this hash, even if it's stored in COS.
 ```

+> [!NOTE]
+> For this restricted sharing to take effect, `write.example.com` must also send a `Cross-Origin-Storage-Allow-Origin: https://calculate.example.com, https://write.example.com` response header for the document making the write.
+The header is the ceiling; the `origins` array can only narrow it.
+Any listed origin the header does not authorize is dropped, which stops content injected into the page from redirecting the disclosure to an origin the operator never approved.
+See [The `Cross-Origin-Storage-Allow-Origin` header](#the-cross-origin-storage-allow-origin-header).

 ##### Example: Making a resource globally available